lucasconstantino/apollo-cache-invalidation/README.md

 Each path will be compared individually to the whole cached data, invalidating any matched fields (possibly multiple) along the way.

-The first key in a field path will test against either an object id (as resolved by the [`dataIdFromObject`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) Apollo client config) or the *ROOT_QUERY*.
+The first key in a field path will test against either an object id (as resolved by the [`dataIdFromObject`](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) Apollo client config) or the *ROOT_QUERY* special key.
+In that case, you can provide the string `'ROOT_QUERY'`, or better, use the exported `ROOT` constant, as shown above.

 ### Regex matching sample